F5Networks/f5-declarative-onboarding/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 The first task is to download the latest RPM file.
 Go to the |github|, and download the latest (highest numbered) RPM file.

-Uploading and installing the AS3 file on the BIG-IP
+Uploading and installing the Declarative Onboarding file on the BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After you download the RPM, you must upload and then install it on your BIG-IP system.
 You can use the BIG-IP Configuration utility or cURL (you can alternatively use SCP to upload the file to **/var/config/rest/downloads**, but you would still have to use cURL command to install the package).
 Use only one of the following procedures.

 .. _installgui-ref:

-Installing AS3 using the BIG-IP Configuration utility
+Installing Declarative Onboarding using the BIG-IP Configuration utility
 `````````````````````````````````````````````````````

 From the Configuration utility:

 1. Before you can use the Configuration utility, you must enable the framework using the BIG-IP command line.
 From the CLI, type the following command:  ``touch /var/config/rest/iapps/enable``.
 You only need to run this command once (per BIG-IP system).
 2. Click **iApps > Package Management LX**.
-Your AS3 version number may be different than the one shown in the following example.
+Your Declarative Onboarding version number may be different than the one shown in the following example.

    .. image:: /images/install1.png